anthonyringoet/notification-count/readme.md

 # notification-count

-Dependency free helper to keep track of notifications in your title (or your preferred element).
+Lightweight helper to keep track of notifications in your title (or your preferred element).

 ```
 var N = require('notification-count');